Fall of Belgrade (1915): Defence of the capital

 The width of the front defended by Serbian units was 50 kilometers in front of Belgrade, between Vinča and Ostružnica, and as deep as Torlak.
 Frontline positions had no protection from enemy artillery bombardment, as well as some more complex defense systems.
-The strength of the units defending the city consisted 20 Serbian infantry battalions, 2 cavalry squadrons and 77 artillery cannons of various calibers.
+The strength of the units defending the city consisted of 20 Serbian infantry battalions, 2 cavalry squadrons and 77 artillery cannons of various calibers.
 Those units were barely enough to cover the width of the front, and the reserves were few.
 The Danube quay was fortified with two lines of trenches, and the main line of defense was on the railway embankment.
 The trenches were dug into the quay from which the cobblestones were taken, so that on the edges of the trenches there were brick pillars with an intermediate space, under which the soldiers could sit.
 Major Dragutin Gavrilović, one of the commanding officers of the city defense, then visited the trenches on the Danube quay and issued an order to abandon them.
 New trenches were then dug for the kneeling position on the very line of the river bank: German artillery would shooting on their targets aiming the square perimeters, starting a few tens of meters from the shore.

 The forces attacking Belgrade were consisted of the Third Austro-Hungarian Army, as well as the German XXII Reserve Corps (Eleventh German Army).
-The Third Austro-Hungarian Army consisted of 130 infantry battalions, 136 artillery batteries, 4 aircraft divisions, as well as a Imperial and Royal Danube Flotilla with 9 monitors and 20 other ships.
+The Third Austro-Hungarian Army consisted of 130 infantry battalions, 136 artillery batteries, 4 aircraft divisions, as well as an Imperial and Royal Danube Flotilla with 9 monitors and 20 other ships.